irisnet/irismod/modules/service/spec/02_messages.md

 }
 ```

-**State modifications:**

-- Change the deposit to zero

-This message is expected to fail if:

-- `ServiceName` does not satisfy the following:
-  - begins with alphabetic charactors
-  - consists of only alphanumerics, - and _
-  - length ranges in (0,70]
-- the service binding with the `ServiceName` and `Provider` does not exist
-- owner of the servic binding is not `Owner`
-- the service binding is available
-- the deposit is zero
-- the block time is earlier than the refundable time

 ## MsgSetWithdrawAddress

 An owner can set an address to withdraw fees earned by its providers.
 The corresponding message is `MsgSetWithdrawAddress`